 There will be two in-class exams (a mid-term & a final.)
 Exams will be comprehensive.
-In grading, consideration is given to the reasoning that is used to solve the problems.
+In grading, I will look closely at the reasoning that you use to solve the problems.
 It is worthwhile to carefully set up the problem on paper, even if you cannot solve it completely.
 If you know your answer is wrong, say so and explain why, even if you can't figure out how to get to the right answer.
-Show work and explain your reasoning, or partial credit cannot be given.
+Show work and explain your reasoning, or I cannot assign partial credit.